 What made you choose dentistry as a career?

-Dentistry is a broad scope that provides opportunity to work in a hospital setting, or in private practice.
+Dentistry is a broad scope that provides an opportunity to work in a hospital setting, or in private practice.
 It allows a dentist to transfer their surgical and artistic skills to provide care for a patient.
-I had the opportunity to be trained in a program which encompasses a private practice setting and a hospital setting.
+I had the opportunity to be trained in a program that encompasses a private practice setting and a hospital setting.
 Dentistry gives you the best of medicine, engineering, artistry, and leadership.

 What is your philosophy of dentistry?